wyattsweet/Data-Structures-and-Algorithms/README.md

 * Write fibbonaci iteratively and recursively
 * Implement `parseInt`
 * Write a multiply function that multiples 2 integers without using `*`
+* Calculate the mean, median, mode and range for a set of numbers.

 ### Average